Finances & Analytics

 Analytics

-While UCare has some built-in Reporting, many more options are available that take tracking data to the next level.
-The first of these options is to Sync UCare stats with Church Metrics.
-Additionally, there are numerous data tracking options available using Power BI.
+While UCare has some built-in Reporting, numerous data tracking options are available using Power BI that take data tracking to the next level.
 Let’s take a look at these options.

 Power BI

 Microsoft Power BI allows you to take data visualization to the next level.
 Power BI can sync with your UCare data to easily connect to and visualize your data in many different ways.
 This aids with the decision-making process based on factual data and can easily allow you to gauge the health of your church using statistics.
-There are many different possibilities that cannot be covered in depth.
+Many other possibilities cannot be covered in depth.
 The video below will give you an idea of some of the options you can have.

-Power BI can give you access to much more in addition to what is shown in the video above, including people and small group networking and map visualization, which are particularly useful for small groups.
+Power BI can give you access to much more than shown in the video above, including people and small group networking and map visualization, which are particularly useful for small groups.

 This concludes the final Part of the Getting Started Guide.
-There is so much more available in UCare that has not been covered, so if you have any further questions, feel free to browse our Help Articles.
+There is so much more available in UCare that has yet to be covered, so if you have any further questions, feel free to browse our Help Articles.
 Thank you for choosing UCare!
 We can’t wait to walk through the rest of the journey with you!